Transition Resources for Ages 14 – 22

 Tips in transition planning for students and parents from The Asperger’s / Autism Network (AANE).

-Center for Parent Information and Resources: Transition Planning
+Center for Parent Information and Resources: Transition Employment Resources

-Provides resources for parents helping to navigate the transition process for students.
+Provides resources for helping to navigate the transition from school to work process for students.

 Developed by the Central Transition Team to coordinate information about the state agencies and other resources in central Massachusetts that may be involved in planning and providing transition services.